-The ‘Strengthening Civil Society Organizations towards Fostering Women Empowerment in Eastern Uttar Pradesh, India’ addresses the gaps that hamper the progress of women especially the women farmers and fosters their empowerment through local civil society organizations (CSOs).
+The ‘Strengthening Civil Society Organizations towards Fostering Women Empowerment in Eastern Uttar Pradesh, India’ addresses the gaps that hamper the progress of women, especially women farmers, and fosters opportunities to empower themselves through local civil society organizations (CSOs).

-The project aims to support and strengthen 10 selected CSOs to empower over 15,000 marginalized women farmers in 10 districts of Eastern Uttar Pradesh in climate-resilient agriculture, by December 2022.
-Additionally, the project seeks to help them achieve their rights, emerge as skilled and independent business entrepreneurs to create sustainable livelihoods and enhance their collective power to strengthen and transform communities.
+The project aims to support and strengthen 10 selected CSOs to provide an opportunity for women to empower themselves.
+Over 15,000 women farmers were experiencing marginalization in 10 districts of Eastern Uttar Pradesh in climate-resilient agriculture, by December 2022.
+Additionally, the project seeks to help them achieve their rights, emerge as skilled and independent business entrepreneurs to create sustainable livelihoods, and enhance their collective power to strengthen and transform communities.

-Broadly, the project promotes women’s economic, social rights and empowerment, works towards enhancing women’s voice, leadership and participation in social and economic activities.
-It promotes gender equality to improve women’s access to resources and guarantee their equal rights, strengthen capacities of CSOs for undertaking policy dialogue with decision-makers to enhance women’s participation in the climate change agenda and promotes trilateral cooperation on the above issues through the engagement of Indian CSOs with CSOs in Africa.
+Broadly, the project promotes women’s economic, and social rights and provides opportunities to empower themselves, working towards teaching women to use their voice, inculcate leadership, and participate in social and economic activities.
+It promotes gender equality to improve women’s access to resources and guarantee their equal rights, strengthens the capacities of CSOs for undertaking policy dialogue with decision-makers to enhance women’s participation in the climate change agenda, and promotes trilateral cooperation on the above issues through the engagement of Indian CSOs with CSOs in Africa.

 Eastern Uttar Pradesh